 In this case, the compressor acts as normal.
 This is because by the time the compressor would be completely released, the signal would have once again passed above the threshold, thereby keeping the compressor triggered and attenuating.

 It even offers 7.51 dB of gain reduction, which is exactly what we’d expect from a 4:1 ratio and an input signal 10 dB above the threshold.

 So what happens as we shorten the attack and release times to zero?
 We’d have instantaneous compression that would resemble the following.
 Note how the waveform becomes distorted.

-All sort of signal distortion can be achieved so long as the compressor attack and release settings are short enough.
+All sorts of signal distortion can be achieved so long as the compressor attack and release settings are short enough.

 Note that this is only made possible with compressors that read the peak amplitude of the input signal.
 Those compressors that calculate and utilize RMS (root mean square) input amplitudes cannot achieve such distortion.

 For more information on compressor attack and release times, check out my article Dynamic Range Compression: Attack & Release Controls.